Michel Mimran: Biography

 After working in several architecture offices, Mimran started his own architecture agency, specializing in rehabilitions, heavy renovations of office, activity and residential buildings.

 With his first works on the Bercy train station, he combined art and science by showing via a photographic process the methodical cutting in "slices" of an urban space, a process concomitant of tomography.
 Since 1993 he has dedicated himself exclusively to art.
 With new technologies, he develops his researches on painting, photography and music.
 He has created a series of computer-generated animations.

 Works

-Mimran has been working since 1974 on the subject of perception and memory.

-His artistic works revolve around the exploration of every aspect of memory.
-A memory that he classifies in three categories : the temporal memory, the movement memory and the cultural memory.

-His first work surrounding perception and memory took place on the former Bercy railway station in Paris, and consisted in cutting a space, limited by a photographic frame, in " slices ".
-96 photographs showing 96 different spaces.

-He also cut in " slices " a 360° photographic field.

-In 1976, he realizes two works requiring a " participative photography " at the Porte Dorée in Paris.

-Meanwhile, he starts his first " Fotoforms " colors in an argentic system in order to explore the " movement memory ".
+Meanwhile, he starts his first "Fotoforms" colors in an argentic system in order to explore the "movement memory".

-In 1995, he's selected for a serie of magnifying-glasses paintings at " 95 : Luxembourg : European city of culture ".
+In 1995, he's selected for a serie of magnifying-glasses paintings at "95 : Luxembourg : European city of culture".

 In the 90's, he creates computer-generated images that are exhibited on a flat screen at the villa Vauban in Luxembourg in 2003.